tagspaces/documentation/docs/tutorials/tagspaces-web-wasabi.md

 ```

 - Extract the content of the TagSpaces Web package to a folder on your computer
-- Clicking on the **Uplad Files** button and drag the content of the **web** folder to the area which will appear.
+- Clicking on the **Upload Files** button and drag the content of the **web** folder to the area which will appear.
 - After the content of the folder is analysed you have to confirm the upload process.
-- Once the upload is ready you TagSpaces Web application will be available unter this url:
+- Once the upload is ready your TagSpaces Web application will be available under this URL:

   https://my-tagspaces.s3.us-west-2.wasabisys.com/index.html